Kangana Ranaut recently criticised Bollywood (Ranbir kapoor in particular) for not speaking up on political issues.

 When Bollywood Took a Stand Against the Government / Political class

-Bollywood superstars, especially the Khans, have been facing backlash (from all quarters) for their comments on broader issues, plaguing the country, something which they have not done earlier.
-After being at the receiving end for their comments, it seems Bollywood has decided to play it safe by keeping mum on the JNU (Jawaharlal Nehru University) controversy.
+But even that back-fired as the Bollywood superstars, especially the Khans, faced backlash (from all quarters) for their comments on broader issues, plaguing the country.
+After being at the receiving end for their comments, Bollywood did play it safe by keeping quiet during the JNU (Jawaharlal Nehru University) controversy.

 In recent times, most Bollywood actors have started giving an opinion on almost everything, including burning issues, (Yakub Memon, Church vandalism, Intolerance…and thanks to Twitter for making it so easy)